mentor-pranaya/-Dynamic-Player-Transfer-Value-Prediction-using-AI-and-Multi-source-Data-/Progress.md

 Day 21 Progress (16.09.2025)
 I am currently working on LSTM model as it has some issues which I'll fix within some time.
 After that, I will start my work on Multivariate LSTM Model.

+Day 22 Progress (17.09.2025)
+LSTM model has been completed now I am working on Multivariate LSTM Model.